andylovecloud/andylovecloud/README.md

 I Used to work with expertise in Software Development Product LifeCycle Management (PLM) for 10 years.

-Currently, pursuing my second Bachelor in Business Administration in Computer Applications at HAMK University in Finland.
-As planned I'll be gradudated in summer 2025.
+I holded my second Bachelor in Business Administration in Computer Applications at HAMK University in Finland from May 2025.

 ## 📚 Projects